{{flagHref}}

 Frequently Asked Questions

-What are the main biological functions of calcium?
+What are the primary biological roles of calcium?

-Calcium is crucial for the formation of bones and teeth, muscle contraction and nerve transmission.
+Calcium is crucial for bone and teeth formation, muscle contraction, and nerve transmission.
 It also plays a role in blood clotting.

 How is calcium obtained from natural sources?

-Calcium is primarily extracted from limestone and other calcium-containing minerals that are processed industrially.
+Calcium is primarily obtained from limestone and other calcium-containing minerals, which are processed in industrial operations.

-Calcium metal is reactive and can be dangerous if it comes into contact with air or water.
-In its compound forms it is generally safe and is widely used in various industries.
+Calcium metal is reactive and can be hazardous when exposed to air or water.
+However, in its compound forms, it is generally safe and widely used in various industries.

-Yes, calcium is commonly present in natural water sources, mainly as dissolved calcium salts such as calcium carbonate.
+Yes, calcium is commonly found in natural water sources, mainly in the form of dissolved calcium salts such as calcium carbonate.

-The construction, steel and agricultural industries are among the largest users of calcium in various forms, including calcium carbonate, calcium oxide and calcium salts.
+The construction, steel, and agricultural industries are among the largest consumers of calcium in various forms such as calcium carbonate, calcium oxide, and calcium salts.

 About the author